FIU looks to end streak vs Charlotte | WTOP

-BOTTOM LINE: Charlotte looks to extend Florida International’s conference losing streak to six games.
+BOTTOM LINE: Charlotte looks to extend Florida International’s conference losing streak to seven games.
 Florida International’s last CUSA win came against the Middle Tennessee Blue Raiders 68-55 on Jan.
-8. Charlotte is coming off a 74-71 win at Florida Atlantic in its most recent game.
+8. Charlotte is coming off a 63-55 overtime home win against Florida International in its most recent game.

-PASSING FOR POINTS: The Panthers have recently gotten baskets via assists more often than the 49ers.
-Charlotte has 33 assists on 64 field goals (51.6 percent) over its past three games while Florida International has assists on 41 of 74 field goals (55.4 percent) during its past three games.
+SAVVY VETERANS: Each team has relied heavily on their seniors this year.
+Jordan Shepherd, Jhery Matos and Milos Supica have collectively scored 41 percent of Charlotte’s points this season.
+For Florida International, Tevin Brewer, Radshad Davis, Dimon Carrigan and Eric Lovett have collectively accounted for 43 percent of all Florida International scoring.

+WINLESS WHEN: Florida International is 0-5 when scoring fewer than 66 points and 8-4 when scoring at least 66.

+PERFECT WHEN: Florida International is a perfect 5-0 when its defense holds opponents to a field goal percentage of 42.2 percent or less.
+The Panthers are 3-9 when allowing the opposition to shoot any better than that.

-PACE OF PLAY: The upbeat Florida International offense has averaged 75 possessions per game, the 20th-most in Division I. Charlotte has not been as uptempo as the Panthers and is averaging only 65.4 possessions per game (ranked 328th, nationally).
+PACE OF PLAY: The upbeat Florida International offense has averaged 74.9 possessions per game, the 19th-most in Division I. Charlotte has not been as uptempo as the Panthers and is averaging only 65.9 possessions per game (ranked 321st, nationally).

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25